What are the five stages of grief? Plus, how long they last

 Can you skip stages of grief?

 It's possible to skip stages of grief.
-Not everyone will experience all five stages, and they may not occur in a specific order.
+Not everyone will experience all five stages of loss, and they may not occur in a specific order.
 Some people might find that they don't experience certain stages at all, while others may revisit stages multiple times.
 For example, you might move from denial to anger and then back to denial before progressing to the other stages.
 Everyone’s grief is unique.
 Honor your feelings and give yourself permission to grieve in your own way, and at your own pace.

 Tips for navigating the stages of grief